giftpasay/giftpasay.github.io/_posts/2025-05-11-the-conclusion-of-the-whole-matter.md

 This was an eye-opening part of the sermon.
 "Fearing God" doesn't mean being terrified.

-> _"The word 'fear' in Hebrew actually means deep respect and honor,"_ Pastor Sael explained.
+> _"The word 'fear' in Hebrew actually means deep respect and honor."_

 It's like respecting a father who loves but also has authority.
 It's not running away from God - it's running toward Him with respect.